Chart Color Schemes

 Ashbury is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Ashbury, as recorded in the latest Census, 90.8% of dwellings were houses with the remaining 9.2% being semi-detached, apartments, or other types.
-This contrasts with Sydney metro's figures of 33.5% houses and 66.5% other dwellings.
-Home ownership in Ashbury stood at 50.6%, with mortgaged properties at 37.3% and rented dwellings at 12.1%.
+Ashbury's dwelling structure, as per the latest Census, consisted of 90.8% houses and 9.2% other dwellings.
+In comparison, Sydney metro had 33.5% houses and 66.5% other dwellings.
+Home ownership in Ashbury was 50.6%, with mortgaged dwellings at 37.3% and rented ones at 12.1%.
 The median monthly mortgage repayment in the area was $2,817, higher than Sydney metro's average of $2,436.
-The median weekly rent in Ashbury was $600, compared to Sydney metro's $465.
-Nationally, Ashbury's mortgage repayments were significantly higher at $2,817 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Ashbury was $600, compared to Sydney metro's $465.
+Nationally, Ashbury's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing